-- (1) Applicants are recommended to become well acquainted with the Japanese language, culture, customs, among others.
-Knowledge of Japanese is useful for daily life. - (2) Preliminary candidates for the MEXT Scholarship will be requested to additionally submit the "Application Documents for MEXT Scholarship" after the initial screening of application documents as well as interview/examination conducted by Osaka University.
-Prescribed application forms will be sent to the preliminary candidates by e-mail by the end of February 2022. - (3) The MEXT Scholarship shall be provided in accordance with the rules set forth by the Japanese Government. - (4) If a grantee desires to advance to a Doctoral course from a Master's course, he/she may have the term of his/her scholarship extended upon a successful examination by MEXT and Osaka University, provided that he/she has made outstanding academic achievement that meets certain criteria.
-Refer to Appendix for Admission 2022,
+- admission will be cancelled. - (3) Applicants are recommended to become well acquainted with the Japanese language, culture, customs, and so on.
+Knowledge of Japanese would prove to be useful for daily life. - (4) After being awarded the MEXT Scholarship, the applicant is to follow the instructions of Osaka University as well as MEXT and proceed with visa and arrival procedures. - (5) The MEXT Scholarship shall be provided in accordance with the rules set forth by the Japanese Government. - (6) If a grantee desires to advance to a Doctoral course from a Master's course, he/she may have the term of his/her scholarship extended upon a successful examination by MEXT and Osaka University, provided that he/she has made outstanding academic achievement that meets certain criteria.
+This will be implemented according to the proceeding of the program: note that at present, continuation of the program has yet to be determined.
+Provided that there are cases where the scholarship extension may be applied for the 2023 Master's course students who subsequently wish to continue studying in the doctoral course.